A dramatic journey through the dreck we all know and love.

 But seriously, the draw here is the focus on the best single/double-seater performance vehicles that the 1950’s has to offer.
-I’m not much of a car guy, but just like the Jettas, Mitsubishis, and Hondas of 2001’s The Fast and the Furious, the 1955 film is a showcase of neat-looking automobiles that the average person doesn’t see every day.
+I’m not much of a car guy, but just like the souped up Jettas, Mitsubishis, and Hondas of 2001’s The Fast and the Furious, the 1955 film is a showcase of neat-looking automobiles that the average person doesn’t see every day.
 Their scenes are low on stunts but high on visibility, so it’s some great classic car porn if that’s your speed.

 The entire Stockholm Syndrome romance is beyond unbelievable.
 Over the 73-minute running time, the filmmakers have almost no focus on making the abusive Frank more understanding or showing why Connie does a 180 from hating her captor to literally rolling in the hay with him.
 The only hint is that he tells her the story about why he’s innocent of murder (but still guilty of kidnapping, grand theft auto, assault, speeding, and resisting arrest) and because he gives her that sandwich.
 On second thought, her major character trait is “I want a sandwich”, so maybe it is believable…